 - There are various plants that appear to be bee friendly due to their pleasing appearance but actually have little to offer.
 Such flowers may never be suitable for the bees since they produce little or no pollen and nectar.
 These include plants such as double begonias and pansies.

 - Never use pesticides on your garden.
 Most of them have been labeled as “bug killers” or any other similar name.
 Using such chemicals may harm the bees even if it might not be your intention to do so.
 You can avoid using chemicals to control pests by simply planting specific plants on your garden.
 Bees are very sensitive to pesticides even if it is an organic pesticide and therefore you should embrace cultural control techniques.
 Some of these include: hand-picking, crop rotation, trapping, row covers, and many others.
 Never ever use pesticides on open blossoms or apply it when the bees or other pollinators are present.

 These are plants that are easy to grow and are normally available in seven unique colors.
 They are extremely alluring to bees and grow at eye level.
 They are characterized by a floral fragrance that bees and butterflies find irresistible.
 Lilacs can be grown in the backyard or garden.
-They not boost the aesthetic value of the garden but also help attract pollinators that help increase productivity of crops, fruits, and other plants.
+They not only boost the aesthetic value of the garden but, also helps to attract pollinators that increase productivity of crops, fruits, and other plants.

 A plant that is an excellent attractant of bees and other pollinators.
 It has a sweet smell and is also a good source of nectar and pollen for birds.

 This plant is characterized by its small flowers that exist in a cluster.
 They are good for bees given its rich nectar and pollen.